Divorce & Finances

 - The receiving spouse no longer includes maintenance in their federal taxable income.

 This is a significant change.
 Before 2019, maintenance was deductible for the payor and taxable to the recipient.
 The new rules can affect negotiations — particularly the effective cost of maintenance for high-earning payors who previously received a deduction.
-New York State has its own tax rules, and the state treatment may differ from federal treatment; consult a tax professional.
+New York State, however, did not follow the federal change — see the next section.

 Property Transfers Between Spouses